livia-cutra/tripletriadgame/README.md

 - Game Logic Tests: Validates moves, card flipping, and scoring.
 - AI Strategy Tests: Ensures the AI makes smart, adaptive decisions.
 - User Interface Tests: Confirms the board updates correctly with every move.

 ---
+## Integration with Provider’s Code (Adapted Code Component)

+As part of an assignment in OOD, we integrated our game with code provided by another group.

+### Overview

+This assignment required us to:

+1. Adapt the provider’s view and strategy code to work within our existing MVC architecture.
+2. Ensure that our original functionality remains intact while introducing the provider’s components for Player 2.
+3. Critically assess the provider’s code through a design and implementation critique, as well as review the overall experience.

+### Features and Limitations

+- **Working Features:**
+  - Player 1 (Red) uses our original view, maintaining our UI, controls, and gameplay logic.
+  - Player 2 (Blue) seamlessly integrates the provider’s UI and controller, allowing direct interaction and AI strategies as intended.
+  - All AI strategies function correctly, and the board updates reflect both players’ moves.
+  - The game ends and scores are tallied correctly, with both views updating as expected.

+- **Known Limitations:**
+  - The provider’s view uses a different approach to command-line interactions.
+We chose not to modify their approach to ensure compatibility and minimal disruption.
+This may cause some slight confusion, but the in-game prompts guide the player effectively.
+  - Some additional features that the provider’s view may support (beyond the core requirements) were not fully integrated.
+This was not required, and their omission does not impact core gameplay.

+### Adaptation Details

+- **CombinedControllerFeatures:**
+  Connects our system with the provider’s code, implementing interfaces like `ThreeTrioControllerFeatures`, `ThreeTrioGuiFeatures`, and `ModelListener`.
+This bridging class ensures that actions like selecting cards, making moves, and updating the board state flow smoothly between our model and their view.

+- **CombinedCard:**
+  Wraps our `Card` class to implement the provider’s `ThreeTrioCard` interface.
+It adapts card properties (north, south, east, west values) into the provider’s expected format, ensuring our cards can be displayed and manipulated through their view.

+- **CombinedModel:**
+  Serves as an adapter between our `MutableTTB` model and the `ReadonlyThreeTrioModel` interface provided by the other group.
+It translates board state, player hands, and card configurations into a format recognized by the provider’s code, allowing their view to correctly display the game state.

+- **CombinedPlayer:**
+  Adapts our `Player` class to the provider’s `Player` interface, ensuring that player identity, color, and hand information are properly communicated.
+This class allows the provider’s view to recognize and interact with our players.

+- **ProviderViewAdapter:**
+  Integrates the provider’s `ThreeTrioGuiView` with our `GameView` interface.
+It translates their method calls (e.g., `playToBoard`) into the actions recognized by our system (e.g., `selectCell`).
+This adapter ensures that the provider’s UI reacts to and reflects the game state changes initiated by the controller and model.

+This adaptation process has demonstrated the importance of flexible interfaces, loose coupling, and clear documentation.
+By integrating the provider’s view and strategies into our game, we have maintained the core functionality of our original code while extending the game’s capabilities.
+This exercise highlights real-world development scenarios, where teams must adapt and extend each other’s work, ensuring a cohesive final product.

+---
 ## Why You'll Love This Game